 The tools you learned in the IP checkers section will show your IP address, IP location, HTTP information, and whether you’re hiding behind a proxy.
 That’s all there is to it, as their capabilities are pretty restricted.
 In the following section, you’ll learn about a sophisticated tool called IP Databases that examines more complex details.

 Some websites employ 3rd party IP Databases to determine which regions of the world the customers/visitors visited the website and if the users are real.
-To figure out such data, the IP Databases have to figure out the IP status and usage type.
+To figure out such data, the IP Databases must figure out the IP status and usage type.
 IP Databases have their unique ways of finding this out.

 However, IP databases with advanced functionality are expensive.
 A prominent and most accurate IP database ip2location.com allows 50 IP addresses for FREE.
 Upon registering, you can go to up to 200 IP addresses.